LennartFr/hyperledgerenergy/README.md

 ## Step 4: Create your own Hyperledger Data Model
 [Hyperledger Composer Tutorial](https://hyperledger.github.io/composer/tutorials/tutorials.html)

-In Hyoerledger Composer: save data model as a .bna file.
+In Hyperledger Composer: save data model as a .bna file.

 ## Step 5: Deploy the business network to Hyperledger Fabric.
 * This requires the Hyperledger Composer chaincode to be installed on the peer,